It Keeps You Runnin'

 "It Keeps You Runnin'" is a song by the American rock band The Doobie Brothers.
-The song was written by band member Michael McDonald, and served as the third single from their sixth studio album Takin' It to the Streets.
-It was also covered and released as a single by Carly Simon.
+It was written by band member Michael McDonald, and served as the third single from their sixth studio album Takin' It to the Streets (1976).
+It was also covered by Carly Simon the same year and released as the lead single from her sixth studio album Another Passenger.

-The Doobie Brothers version was featured in the 1994 Oscar-winning film Forrest Gump, and was included on the film's multi-platinum selling soundtrack album.
+The Doobie Brothers' version was featured in the 1994 Oscar-winning film Forrest Gump, and was included on the film's multi-platinum selling soundtrack album.

 The song was also featured in the soundtrack of the 1978 film FM.

 Lyrics and music

-According to Allmusic critic Jason Elias, the music of "It Keeps You Runnin'" reflects a "jazzy R&B influence" and "gospel-based keyboard shading."
+According to AllMusic critic Jason Elias, the music of "It Keeps You Runnin'" reflects a "jazzy R&B influence" and "gospel-based keyboard shading."

 Elias described the lyrics as the singer "trying to talk some woman into listening to what her heart is trying to say -- the oldest trick in the book."

 Reception

-Ultimate Classic Rock critic Michael Gallucci rated "It Keeps You Runnin'" as the Doobie Brothers 10th greatest song, describing it as being "California-funky."
+Ultimate Classic Rock critic Michael Gallucci rated "It Keeps You Runnin'" as the Doobie Brothers' 10th greatest song, describing it as being "California-funky."